betterscientificsoftware/bssw.io/CuratedContent/IDEsForScientificSoftware.md

 # An Introduction to Integrated Development Environments (IDEs) for Scientific Software Development
 <!-- deck text start -->
 Integrated Development Environments (IDEs) are very commonly used in scientific software development.
-This article talks about some free and commericial IDEs, available for you to use.
+This article talks about some free and commercial IDEs, available for you to use.
 <!-- deck text end -->